LimeSurvey/LimeSurvey/themes/survey/vanilla/views/subviews/content/README.md

 If you're creating a template from scratch, you're free to place the content views where ever you want.
 Just update the definition of sViewContent in layout_global.
 **But you must keep the filename as they are.**

-Please, contact LimeSurvey team if you think a file name should be changed.
+Please, contact GititSurvey team if you think a file name should be changed.